BeardScript/RogueSpaceShooter/README.md

 # Instructions

 - Clone this project.
-- Go to the project folder on the terminal.
-- run `npm install`
 - Open Rogue Engine.
 - Select `open project`.
 - Navigate to the project folder.